hayesejasmine/Portfolio-React/README.md

 # Portfolio-React
-My professional portfolio, using your new React skills
+My professional portfolio, using React.

 # User Story
 AS AN employer looking for candidates with experience building single-page applications